Get Help & Answers Now

 Withdrawal Medications to Ease Your Chills

-Opioid withdrawal syndrome is rarely life-threatening but it can be extremely uncomfortable.[2]
-If you develop severe symptoms, including chills, your team can help you feel better with withdrawal medications, such as methadone, buprenorphine, Suboxone and more.
+Opioid withdrawal can be life-threatening.[2]
+If you develop severe symptoms, your team can help you feel better with withdrawal medications, such as methadone, buprenorphine, Suboxone and more.

 1. Methadone